 It seemed natural that my longing for adventure and passion for running would, in the end, harmoniously merge.
 Even some time ago, whenever I traveled to a foreign country, I used to pack my running gear.
 Running enabled me to discover much more extensive or vaster areas than when just hiking.
 Thanks to running I also reached locales that I would otherwise have missed.
 Afterwards, there was just one more step to take, involving learning to use modern technology to share my experiences with others.
 After all, what would a special experience be good for, if it couldn’t be shared?

 Recently, my biggest dream is to master the entire Via Alpina red route, which stretches all the way across the Alps.
 This is but one of many aspirations of mine.
-Before starting my Alpine adventure in 2019, I plan to run in the Atacama Desert, in national parks of the Land of Fire, to cover a 14-day long journey through the northern mountains of Czechia, to cross the ridges of Slovakian mountains, and conquer the peaks of Sardinia.
+Before starting my Alpine adventure, I plan to run in the Atacama Desert, in national parks of the Land of Fire, to cover a 14-day long journey through the northern mountains of Czechia, to cross the ridges of Slovakian mountains, and conquer the peaks of Sardinia.
 You too can take part in it by following my progress on this website, as well as on my social media accounts, where I regularly publish curiosities from my trips.

 My name is David Kuneš.
 I live in the Czech Republic, in the small town of Tišnov.
 If you want to contact me, you can do so via social networks, or you can use this email: firstname.lastname@example.org